-Why & When to Use a Credit Freeze and/or Fraud Alert
+How, Why & When to Use a Credit Freeze and Online Fraud Alert

 It cannot be denied that we are a society that loves credit.
 We might not like paying the bills, but we sure like the convenience of being able to use a credit card at nearly any brick and mortar establishment and while shopping online.
 You know who else loves credit?
 Cybercriminals.
 Today’s advanced technology makes it easier than ever for hackers and cybercriminals to commit ID theft once they are able to acquire your sensitive data and personal information.
 If you think it can’t happen to you, consider that 7-10% of the U.S. population fall victim to identity theft and fraud annually, and of that, 21% are repeat victims.
 And, unfortunately, many don’t realize that they have been a victim of fraud or ID theft until they’ve already suffered significant damage to their finances and credit.
 However, while cybercriminals certainly have many methods they can utilize to attempt to get your personal data, you also have a few tools at your disposal to stop or prevent identity theft.